Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 Apply the Right Lighting

 HSPs are extremely sensitive to light.
-Fluorescent lighting in the workplace, as well as blue light from computer and phone screens, aggravate the situation.
+Fluorescent lighting in the workplace, as well as blue light from computer and phone screens, aggravates the situation.
 While taking a relaxing bath, close the blinds or dim the lights to please your needs as a highly sensitive person.
 Any way to make those precious retinas go “ahhh.”

 Candles are a popular way to achieve a soothing light effect.
+Helpful Hint!
 Beeswax candles burn longer, smell like honey, and purify the air.
 Just be careful where you place the candles; no one wants their bath to be interrupted by a falling flame!

 Popular essences include Lavender, Jasmine, Vanilla, Peppermint, and Ylang Ylang, among many others.
 You could also use a diffuser, room spray, plug-in, or potpourri instead of candles.